What is Hydroboration?

 The boron atom is mostly placed on the carbon which is less substituted in trisubstituted alkenes.
-An example for this reaction is given below.
+An example of this reaction is given below.

-When 1,2-disubstituted alkenes are subjected to hydroboration, two organoboranes in a mixture is produced.
-Examples for these reactions can include the hydroboration-oxidation reaction of (E)-prop-1-en-1-ylbenzene.
+When 1,2-disubstituted alkenes are subjected to hydroboration, two organoboranes in a mixture are produced.
+Examples of these reactions can include the hydroboration-oxidation reaction of (E)-prop-1-en-1-ylbenzene.

 Another example would be the hydroboration-oxidation reaction of 1-methyl-cyclohex-1-ene.